 Is LASIK cheaper than glasses or contacts?

 On average, LASIK usually costs less than glasses or contacts over the years.
 Our fees are competitive with other reputable practices for LASIK across the Dallas and Ft.
 Worth area.
 However, we don’t advertise cheap “come-on” pricing like you’ve probably seen, which often applies to very few people.
 We quote you an accurate, total price up front.
-We offer interest-free financing through CareCredit, with no upfront costs required, so you can have your procedure immediately with affordable monthly payments.
-Our ophthalmologists are now also accepting Bitcoin for all our eye care services, including LASIK.
+We offer interest-free financing through Alphaeon and CareCredit with no upfront costs required, so you can have your procedure immediately with affordable monthly payments.
+Visit our financing page to learn more about these options.

 What are the risks?
 How safe is LASIK?

 Every surgical procedure comes with risks, and complications can occur.
 A thorough evaluation can certainly help minimize risk.
 This is when we learn about your medical history to see if you’re a candidate for LASIK and to ensure the absolute best outcome.
 Since it received official FDA approval over a decade ago, LASIK safety has continued to improve.
 Our iLASIK technology is considered among the safest and has been shown to dramatically improve results over other technologies.

 How long does LASIK last?
 Will I still need glasses?

 LASIK isn’t permanent.
 In some instances, you might still need glasses for reading or to see up close.
 The natural aging of the eyes can also have an effect, but you can enjoy clear vision for many, many years.
 The minimum age is 18 for LASIK surgery, and most people can have it performed well into their 30s, or even 40s.
 Our doctors will tell you much more once a thorough evaluation is performed.

 Use our iLASIK Calculator to see how much you could save over wearing glasses or contacts.